lgeorgieff/javascript/README.md

 # Memory
 [This section](./memory/README.md) contains several examples of memory handling and garbage collection in a JavaScript runtime environment.
+In addition some patterns are presented that may cause memory leaks.

 # Closure Compiler
 Google's closure compiler is a JavaScript to JavaScript compiler.
 It generates a much smaller code version of the input files.
 It can be used for performance improvement but also for error checking.